Ducasse/DecisionTreeModel-Documentation/README.md

 Where $p(x)$ is the probability in that $X=x$.
 In our case, this is just the proportion occurrences of the value $x$ over the amount of examples.
 For decision trees, $X$ is the variable corresponding to the labels.
 This means that entropy gives us a way to quantify how "mixed" or "impure" our labels are in the dataset.

-We also need a measure of the uncertainty in our prediction if we know that an attribute took a certain value.
+We also need a measure of the uncertainty in our prediction given that we know a certain attribute.
 For this we introduce the concept of **conditional entropy**.
-The conditional entropy of a variable $X$ given that an attribute $A$ took the value of $a$ is denoted by $H(X|A=a)$.
+First note that one can express entropy of a variable $X$ given that an attribute $A$ took the value of $a$ as $H(X|A=a)$.
 For our purposes, this means calculating the entropy of the subsets of examples where $A=a$.
-Now, we need the conditional entropy of a random variable $X$ given that we know the attribute $A$ (considering all the possible values it can take).
-This is denoted by
+Now, the conditional entropy of a random variable $X$ given that we know the attribute $A$ is denoted by

 $$ H(X | A) = \sum_{a\in vals(A)} p(a) H(X|A=a) $$

 where $p(a)$ is the probability of the attribute $A$ taking the value of $a$.
 Just like before, this is number of occurrences of $a$ over the number of examples.
-This means that this measure averages the entropy in the different subsets of examples where $A=a$ weighting by the probability that $A$ actually takes the value $a$.
+This means that the conditional entropy averages the entropy in the different subsets of examples where $A=a$ weighting by the probability that $A$ actually takes the value $a$.

 Finally, we need a notion of how much the uncertainty is being reduced by splitting the data at a certain attribute.
 For the we use the concept of **information gain**.
 This measure quantifies how good an attribute is at reducing the uncertainty in the data.
 To calculate the information gain of $X$ given that we know the attribute $A$ we compute the difference of the entropy before and after knowing the attribute $A$, which is denoted by